Vidhish-Trivedi/DataStructures/README.md

 # DataStructures
-Implementation of various data structures in C++.
+Implementation of various data structures in C/C++ and Python.